ajcord/DMX-84/doc/Protocol.md

-DATA Project Protocol
+dmx-84 Protocol
 =====================

-*Protocol version 0.1*
+*Protocol version 0.3*

 Overview
 --------

-The DATA Project uses a simple communication protocol wrapped in the TI graphing calculator two-wire link protocol.
+dmx-84 uses a simple communication protocol wrapped in the TI graphing calculator two-wire link protocol.
 This communication protocol allows the calculator to communicate with the Arduino to send commands, update channel data, etc. It is designed with maximum